2i2c-org/docs/admin/howto/manage-users.md

 ## Debug user authentication issues

-If users are running into strange errors when they log in (for example Auth0 error pages that say "Looks like something went wrong!"), ask them to try these steps in debugging:
+If users are running into strange errors when they log in (for example CILogon error pages that say "Looks like something went wrong!"), ask them to try these steps in debugging:

 1. Try logging in with an `incognito` window.
 This will help determine if their issue is due to some cookie / cache that is stored on their machine.
-2. Ask them to clear their cookies / cache for all Auth0 websites.
+2. Ask them to clear their cookies / cache for all CILogon websites.
 For example, [here are the Google Chrome instructions to clear cookies](https://support.google.com/chrome/answer/95647?hl=en&co=GENIE.Platform%3DDesktop).
 3. If using `CILogon`, double-check that they've signed in with the correct account, and [ask them to switch accounts if needed](https://infrastructure.2i2c.org/en/latest/howto/configure/auth-management.html#switch-identity-providers-or-user-accounts).